The Most Beautiful Turkish Bath in Budapest

 This still functions as the centre of the bath.
 The light shafts shining through the stained glasses of the cupola openings cause a colourful, vibrant effect inside the pool.

-The Rudas used to be a men-only bath (since 2006 women can use the bath on set days), tough it had a swimming pool for both men and women.
+The Rudas used to be a men-only bath (since 2006 women can use the bath exclusively on Tuesdays), tough it had a swimming pool for both men and women.

 The pool, which is filled with 29°C medicinal water, was built in 1896 and it was Budapest’s second indoor swimming pool.
 In the hall of the bath you can drink medicinal waters supplied by the Hungaria, Attila and Juventus springs.